techieonix/web-development-bootcamp/README.md

 document.querySelector(tagName).attributes gives all the attributes of that tag. document.querySelector(tagName).getAttribute(attributeName) gives the information of that attribute. document.querySelector(tagName).setAttribute(attributeName, what we want to change it to)

+addEventListener sets up a function to be called whenever the specified element is delivered to the target. target.addEventListener(type, listener[, options]);
+e.g. document.querySelector("button").addEventListener("click", handleClick);
+If we use parantheses with the function name e.g. handleClick, it will perform the function action straight away when we reload the website.

+We can also use anonymous function like: document.querySelector(tagName).addEventListener("click", function(){
+    code
+});